 Spare Day – to allow for weather delays.

-We’ve been guiding the Haute Route for many years now and are well aware that having an extra day in the itinerary greatly increases your chances of completing the route.
+We’ve been guiding the Haute Route for many years now and are well aware that having an extra day in the itinerary significantly increases your chances of completing the route.
 It makes the trip a little more expensive, but you get 7 days skiing and it’s definitely worth it if you are serious about reaching Zermatt.
 If we reach Zermatt on Friday, then Saturday will be a spare day to ski off piste/tour either in Zermatt or Chamonix.
 PM Overnight in Chamonix valley.

 Return travel should be arranged on Sunday morning, after your final nights accommodation.